parvans/BA_UI/README.md

 # Blogging Application UI
 This is a blogging application UI built with ReactJS.
 It is a simple application that allows users to create, read, update and delete blog posts.
-It also allows users to create, read, update and delete comments on blog posts.

 ## Installation
 To install the application, run the following command: